Paw Problems: 8 Common Lumps on Dog Paws [16 Pictures]

 Three steps you can take at home to help with paw bumps

-Any new lump or bump should always be checked out by a veterinarian.
+Any new lump or bump should always be checked out by your veterinarian.
 That being said, there are some instances when you can first try at-home treatments.
 For example, if you know that the cause of a paw lump is a foreign body or an interdigital cyst, you may try the following:

 1. Clean and soak with warm water and soap